citp/privacy-policy-historical/f/fl/fli/flightschedulepro.com.md

 **V. Viewing And Updating Your Information** **
-** You can always review information provided by visiting the My Account section and make changes to that information by logging into your account. **VI.
+** You can always review information provided by visiting the My Account section and make changes to that information by logging into your account.

+**VI.
 Questions About Our Privacy Policy?
-**If you have any questions about our Privacy Policy or our practices, you can email us at support@flightschedulepro.com or you can call 866.391.8324 or write us at Flight Schedule Pro.com, 15260 Metcalf Avenue, Overland Park, KS 66223.
+**If you have any questions about our Privacy Policy or our practices, you can email us at info@flightschedulepro.com or you can call 866.391.8324 or write us at Flight Schedule Pro, 15128 Glenwood Avenue, Overland Park, KS 66223.

+This Privacy Policy took effect on February 1, 2005\.
+This Privacy Policy was last updated on October 20, 2006.